Stefanik hails Trump on national stage while pitching N.Y. voters on her bipartisanship

 Elected in 2014, Stefanik attended Harvard University before joining the Bush White House as an aide.
 In 2012, she advised and befriended then-vice-presidential candidate Rep. Paul D. Ryan, prepping the Republican from Wisconsin for the campaign debates before deciding to launch her own bid to join him in the House.

-When Trump won the nomination in 2016, she followed the advice Ryan, then speaker, gave many moderates: keep a safe distance from the controversial candidate and instead highlight policy work on the trail.
+When Trump won the nomination in 2016, she followed the advice Ryan, then speaker, gave many moderates: Keep a safe distance from the controversial candidate and instead highlight policy work on the trail.

 But in the 2018 midterms, many moderates who followed Ryan’s guidance and spoke out against Trump lost, as the House flipped to Democratic control.
 And by the time Democrats started impeachment proceedings in fall 2019, Stefanik, a member of the House Intelligence Committee overseeing the probe, began to emerge as a Trump defender.